 Naturalized playgrounds were viewed by participants as providing viable play options for children and, in most cases, a better option than traditional playgrounds due to the open-ended play opportunities the natural elements promoted.
 Participants in this study saw the heavy and continual use of natural elements promoting benefits such as a connection to nature, educational opportunities, and creating a dynamic playground that was interesting all year.

 When looking at how children used the environment, the perception was that a less formally structured playground provided an environment that everyone could enjoy.
 This also promoted more creative play that allowed for many types of play as opposed to the mainly physical play of traditional playgrounds.
 Data also showed that individual elements tend to promote specific types of play, which makes having a broad diversity of elements important.

 Hamarstrom, Jeffrey C., "Perceptions of Naturalized Playgrounds: A Qualitative Study" (2012).
 All Graduate Theses and Dissertations.
-Paper 1258.
+1258.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .